 A business account provides more options for transacting with customers:

-A business account is most suited for running a business.
+A business checking account is most suited for running a business.
 They come with more services than a personal checking account.
 For example, most personal accounts do not allow you to receive payment via a credit card.
 A business bank account allows businesses to create merchant accounts.
 This allows organizations to accept both debit and credit card sales using a merchant account (for a fee).
 Some business accounts also allow you to receive digital checks.

 Tip: One way you can improve your client experience is by offering them multiple payment options.
 A business account allows you to do this.